NYCSwan/redditish/README.md

 into a functional user experience using TypeScript/React/Redux.

 Here are some general guidelines:
-- Spend a few hours of your time - max 4 hours ideally
+- Spend a few hours of your time (max 4 hours ideally)
 - Focus on the final outcome (we won't review your commit history)
 - Be prepared to walk us through your code
 - Perfection is not expected